 Western Civilization – history and theory

-How Christianity influenced the set up of modern science, technology and economy
+How Christianity influenced the emergence of modern science, technology and economy

-book reviews book synopses philosophy and theology other texts
+book reviews and synopses philosophy and theology other texts

 recent, recommended, news (texts are in Polish with some exceptions)